wlohitt87-sketch/Blinkit_Dashboard_pro_7/README.md

 ### Tools Used :
 - **Power BI: Used for both data cleaning and dashboard creation.**

-### 1.Data Preparation & Cleaning (in Power BI)
+### 1. Data Preparation & Cleaning (in Power BI)

-Performed within Power BI using Power Query:
+- Performed within Power BI using Power Query:

-Removed duplicates and null values
+- Removed duplicates and null values

 Filtered invalid or missing entries